Vice President, Education

 Director of Public History, Brooklyn Historical Society

 Julie Golia is the Director of Public History at Brooklyn Historical Society (BHS).
 She is the co-founder and editor of TeachArchives.org, a robust educational website that brings innovative teaching exercises and articles on pedagogy to a national audience.
-Golia has curated several exhibitions at BHS (most recently Personal Correspondents: Photography and Letter Writing in Civil War Brooklyn) and is currently leading the curatorial team for Waterfront, a major, long-term exhibition which will be housed in BHS’s new satellite museum in DUMBO.
+Golia has curated several major exhibitions at BHS, most recently Waterfront an innovative permanent exhibition opening January, 2018 in BHS’s new satellite museum in DUMBO.

 Puffin Foundation Curator of Social Activism at the Museum of the City of New York